erankova/Medical_Question_NLP/README.md

 **Stakeholders:** Healing Hearts Partners, Lead Receptionist, Lead Nurse, Lead Medical Assistant

-Healing Hearts is growing and is noticing that patients are not recieving response to common questions regarding specific diseases in a timely manner.
-They are interseted in automating the Q&A process for both patients and the front desk staff who have a hard time distinguishing where to direct questions.
+Healing Hearts medical practice is growing and is noticing that patients are not recieving response to common questions regarding specific diseases in a timely manner.
+They are interested in automating the Q&A process for both patients and the front desk staff who have a hard time distinguishing where to direct questions.

-For Phase 1 of this Natural Language Processing (NLP) task, we will be classifying the questions based on question type, aiming to predict the question type of questions being asked of reception.
+For Phase 1 of this Natural Language Processing (NLP) task, we will be classifying the questions based on question type, aiming to predict the question type of questions being asked by patients.

 **The goal:** Create classification model that predicts question type from which reception can determine who is best equiped to answer patient, improving productivity and patient satisfaction.